chillakalyan/riscv-boot-analysis/docs/qemu_checkpointing.md

-# QEMU Checkpointing and Snapshot Mechanism
+# QEMU Checkpointing and Snapshot Mechanisms

 QEMU provides several mechanisms for saving and restoring the state of a virtual machine.
 These mechanisms are closely related to the